sergiodxa/remix-utils/README.md

 #### Rendering a Form

-Now, when you create a form in some route you can use the `AuthenticityTokenInput` component to add the authenticity token to the form.
+When you create a form in some route, you can use the `AuthenticityTokenInput` component to add the authenticity token to the form.

 ```tsx
 import { Form } from "remix";